Wild Cat (Hersheypark): History

 Milton S. Hershey had The Wild Cat built at a cost of $50,000, to celebrate the 20th anniversary of the town of Hershey.
+The Wild Cat is a wooden rollercoaster.
 It was the first roller coaster built in Hersheypark.
 However, unlike all other roller coasters built at the park since, Wild Cat was owned by the Philadelphia Toboggan Coasters (PTC) and the land the ride was built on was leased to PTC on an agreement that expired in 1945.

 When the ride opened on June 16, 1923, it was called The Joy Ride, but it was shortly after renamed Wild Cat.
 The ride stood approximately where the Trailblazer and Storm Runner's Immelmann loop/twist, double roll and snake dive are currently, and the ride went through a tunnel behind the present-day Triple Towers and "Our Friends of the Sea" sea lion show.
 The first woman to ride the roller coaster is Miss Marion Murrie, the daughter of Hershey baseball coach and Hershey Chocolate factory worker William Murrie.

 The roller coaster operated through the 1945 season.
 It had been decided that Wild Cat would be torn down and replaced with a new wooden roller coaster in a different area of the park (now called Comet Hollow).
 It had fallen into significant disrepair as a result of the Second World War economy requiring most wood and supplies to go to the United States' war effort.
 Schmeck designed the replacement roller coaster, Comet, which was Milton Hershey's last purchased ride (he died before Comet's completion), and is still in operation as of the 2022 Hersheypark season.

 In 1996, Hersheypark revived the Wildcat name for a wooden roller coaster constructed by Great Coasters International, using the slogan, The Cat is back!
-This Wildcat closed on July 31, 2022.
-It is planned to be replaced by Wildcat's Revenge, a hybrid roller coaster constructed by Rocky Mountain Construction, in 2023.
+This coaster closed on July 31, 2022.
+It was replaced by Wildcat's Revenge, a hybrid roller coaster constructed by Rocky Mountain Construction, which opened in 2023.